-While the Lead Agency discussed the use of 2010 U.S. EPA/CARB truck engine standards in MM AQ-1, it did not require that the Proposed Project commit to using trucks that comply or exceed the 2010 model year truck engine standard.
-It was also not clear to SCAQMD staff if the numbers of heavy-duty, diesel fueled trucks per day allowed under both Option A and Option B would be 2010 model year or newer trucks.
-Therefore, SCAQMD staff recommends that the Lead Agency revise MM AQ-2 to require all heavy-duty, diesel-fueled trucks accessing the Proposed Project site meet the 2010 U.S. EPA/CARB truck engine standard8.
-In the event that 2010 model year or newer diesel haul trucks cannot be obtained, provide documentation as information becomes available and use trucks that meet U.S. EPA 2007 model year NOx emissions requirements, at a minimum.
-Additionally, it is recommended that the Lead Agency develop incentives, phase-in schedules to encourage the use of zero-emissions or near-zero emissions trucks, if and when feasible.
+While the Lead Agency discussed the use of 2010 U.S. EPA/CARB truck engine standards in MM-AQ-1, it was not clear to SCAQMD staff if the Lead Agency is committed to using trucks that comply or exceed the 2010 model year truck engine standard under either Option A or B. For example, it was not clear to SCAQMD staff if 164 heavy-duty, diesel-fueled trucks per day allowed under Option A and 210 heavy-duty, diesel-fueled trucks per day allowed under Option B would be required to have a 2010 model year or newer truck engine.
+Additionally, neither options included any additional information on the mechanisms that the Lead Agency would implement to enforce the use of 2010 heavy-duty, diesel-fueled trucks during operation.
+Therefore, SCAQMD staff recommends that at a minimum, the Lead Agency clarify in the Final MND if the number of trucks allowed under Option A or Option B would be 2010 model year trucks.